shaliulab/idtrackerai/docs/source/index.rst

 idtracker.ai [1]_ allows to track groups of animals in videos realised in laboratory conditions.

-The usage of information from this webpage must reference [1]_:
+The usage of information from this webpage must referenced as:

   Romero-Ferrero, F., Bergomi, M.G., Hinz, R.C., Heras, F.J.H., De Polavieja, G.G., (2018).
   idtracker.ai: Tracking all individuals with correct identities in large animal collectives (submitted)